MadLab’s Jo Slack delves into the world of DIY Bio and questions Noah Most, our resident DIY Biologist, about his DIY Bio trip around the world.

 Before I came to work at MadLab I’d not heard much about DIY Bio, in fact I knew very little about it at all.
 I come from a Creative Writing background and the closest I’ve gotten to Biological experiments since leaving High School is the various mould-growing exploits that went on in my eight-student Uni house.

 MadLab’s strand of DIY Bio is one element that sits in between numerous other projects.
 But that’s not to say that it doesn’t have it’s own voice.
-Since it was set up in 2012, with the help of MMU and funding from the Wellcome Trust, the DIY Bio strand at MadLab has seen people making fuel cells from car park soil, swabbing bus stops to identify the dirtiest parts of Manchester and DNA barcoding sushi.
-To top it off, MadLab were invited to San Francisco (by the FBI no less) to take part in a nationwide DIY Bio conference, helping official bodies keep up with what is going on in the DIY Bio world.
+Since it was set up by MadLab Director Asa Calow in 2012, with the help of MMU and funding from the Wellcome Trust, the DIY Bio strand at MadLab has seen people making fuel cells from car park soil, swabbing bus stops to identify the dirtiest parts of Manchester and DNA barcoding sushi.
+To top it off, MadLab were invited to San Francisco (by the FBI no less) to take part in a nationwide Bio conference, helping official bodies keep up with what is going on in the DIY Bio world.
 When we were approached by Noah and learnt about his Bio activities we were quick to say a big hearty yes to his visit request, and get him on board.

 The best thing that I’ve gotten to do was explore whether DNA nanotechnology is something that’s feasible for do-it-yourself biologists.
 As a proof of concept, I made a 2D lightbulb that was less than 1/1000th the width of a human hair…out of DNA!
 Not too long ago it would have been crazy to think that you could build an object by using DNA as a construction material, let alone do so in a biohackerspace.
 This same technology has been used to create nano-robots for delivering drugs to cancer cells and not healthy cells.

 Noah will be working with us on a number of projects for the next few weeks.
-He has a dedicated lab space at the back of the bottom floor where you’ll usually find him plastic gloves on and pipette in hand.
+He has a dedicated lab space on the bottom floor where you’ll usually find him plastic gloves on and pipette in hand.
 He has already been involved with a project that took place at Longsight Library, teaching women and girls how to extract DNA from strawberries, create yeast balloons and make ricotta cheese from milk and lemon.
 On Saturday Asa and Noah will host a ‘Mystery Meat’ workshop, encouraging participants to identify meat in ready meals using the techniques of PCR and Gel Electrophores.

 Having been here for a few weeks I was curious to find out what Manchester is like for a Central American on first impression.
 Apart from being disappointed by the lack of resemblance to Downtown Abbey (apparently Noah’s standard for everything British) he says he loves the mix of old and new in the architecture and is just about beginning to understand our lingo.
 When asked what he misses most about home he admits it’s probably his dog, though his family and friends are a close second.
 He’s not sure what’s next after this spectacular adventure but he says it’ll be hard not to set up a lab in his Kitchen, something that we fully encourage here at MadLab.